36 Code of Federal Regulations (CFR) 13.1122 Bartlett Cove Public Use Dock.

-- The placement of temporary moorings is authorized to the north or east of the Public Use Dock, provided they are at least one-quarter mile from the dock.
+- The placement of temporary moorings is authorized to the north or east of the Public Use Dock, provided they are at least 300 yards (900 ft) from the dock.
 These moorings must meet applicable marking requirements, may not be installed prior to April 1, and must be removed by November 1 in a given calendar year.
 Contact must be made with the Protection Ranger prior to placement of a mooring and Mooring Buoy Agreement signed.

 - Anchoring in the inner lagoon area is limited to 7 consecutive days unless otherwise authorized by a park ranger.

 - No buoys or lines may be placed inside the inner lagoon unless otherwise authorized by a park ranger.

 May 1 -September 15

 - Vessels may dock at the Public Use Dock for a maximum of three hours in any 24-hour period, unless otherwise authorized by a park ranger.